liuraym5/CSC373/notes/np-intro.md

 2. $L' \leq_p L \ \forall \ L' \in NP$

 ---

+We can cast an optimization problem as a decision problem by adding a bound on the value we are optimizing.
+If an optimization problem is easy, then its related decision problem is also easy, and if a decision problem is hard, then so is the optimization problem.

 $P \subseteq NP$.
 This is because the verification step can just be solving the problem.
 The big question is whether $P \subset NP$ or $P = NP$